Yandex Cloud

 Access to the applicationAccess to the application

-You can open Argo CD via localhost or dedicated IP address.
-The first method is easier to configure and does not require additional network load balancer costs.
-The second method allows you to get permanent access to Argo CD.
-The application is available through localhost only for as long as port redirection is active.
+You can open Argo CD via localhost, using a dedicated IP address through Yandex Network Load Balancer, or by URL through an L7 Yandex Application Load Balancer.
+The first method is easier to configure and does not require additional costs for load balancers.
+However, the application is only available through localhost as long as port redirection is active and load balancers provide continuous access to Argo CD.

 Before you set up access to Argo CD, get the administrator password (admin):